So you're interested in Chocolate Cacao Husk and wanting to know a little more?

 Brewing regular teas such as black, green, and many herbal teas will increase the bitterness and strength in a bad way.
 With Cacao Husk tea - it's probably just going to get stronger in a yummier way and bring out a stronger chocolate flavour.

-In my opinion, one of the biggest benefits is that you can switch to this tea from whatever sugar packed sweet drink you'd normally be drinking quite easily.
+In my opinion, one of the biggest benefits is that you can switch to this tea from whatever sugar-packed sweet drink you'd normally be drinking quite easily.
 This is why many will list 'weight loss' as one of the benefits for Cacao Husk.
 We actually don't here, as it's more of an indirect side effect of switching over from hot chocolate and could still have the same effect by switching to most any other tea - but the difference here is EASE of switching over.

-Switching from McDonalds everyday to steamed vegetables would be a pretty hard task if your body is used to the sugar, fats and carbs, but with Chocolate Husk tea you're still getting that pleasurable taste that you may get from sugary drinks, with the only difference being that it's actually pretty good for you.
+Switching from McDonald's every day to steamed vegetables would be a pretty hard task if your body is used to the sugar, fats, and carbs, but with Chocolate Husk tea you're still getting that pleasurable taste that you may get from sugary drinks, with the only difference being that it's actually pretty good for you.
 With weight loss - tricking your mind (and your tongue) can be one of the easiest and least painful ways to achieve your goals!

 In fact, people aren't used to something that tastes this good to actually be healthy for them.
 The reason for this is that most things that do taste good and sweet have been commercialized and processed to a point that most no longer recognize their original forms.
 Stevia is a good example of this and it commonly used as a sugar replacement but processed in a way that isn't all that good for you.

-There's also no caffeine, no Sugar, and no dairy within Cacao Husk tea.
+There's also no caffeine, no sugar, and no dairy within Cacao Husk tea.
 If you're sensitive to caffeine or any of the above, this is another reason you may want to check out this tea.

 This tea contains Copper, Vitamin D, Phosphorus, Zinc, Iron and many other essential compounds.
 It's actually a fairly complex bean/husk that will provide additional benefit apart from just containing almost 0 calories and having no sugar - which is what we want in a tea.
 It's normally a given that tea is going to be healthy for you in one way or another, with green tea known for being high in anti-oxidants and various herbal teas known for being effective for a wide variety of uses.

-There's a fair bit of fibre within these husks, so many also like to list this tea as being good for digestion.
+There's a fair bit of fiber within these husks, so many also like to list this tea as being good for digestion.
 We have had positive feedback in this area, so there you go!